wimvanspringel/python-serial-485/README.md

 - 01:50 - HP POWER supply switched off
 - 02:10 - STOP python logging
 ## Test sequence 02 (wo wif box)
+The result of this test sequence can be found in tst02_01.csv in the repo
 - 00:00 - START python logging
 - 00:10 - HP POWER supply switched on
 - 00:40 - Heater ON by pushing power button for 1 sec